 Before Lil’ A was born, Mr. X and I had made an agreement that we will both teach him our native languages.
 Meaning, I’ll be talking with him in Indonesian while Mr. X in English.
 Sounds easy right?
 Not so much!

-When we were still living in the US, I have to admit that sometimes I speak to him in English simply because it’s easier to said things like “No!” or “Please, don’t do that…” than to say them in Indonesian.
+When we were still living in the US, I have to admit that sometimes I speak to him in English simply because it’s easier to say things like “No!” or “Please, don’t do that…” than to say them in Indonesian.
 Living there means he’s more exposed to his father’s native language but that changed after we moved to Jakarta.

 “Alex, kamu bicara dengan Daddy bahasa Indonesia atau Inggris?” asked Mr. X one evening, it means Alex, are you talking to Daddy in Indonesian or in English?